krusadejr/kai-jander-sozusagen/README.txt

-Simple website to showvase the partner agencies.
+Simple website to showcase the partner agencies.
 Made for the module "Implementierung der Prozesse"